econexpert/gnupg/README.md

 # Python script for gnupg
 Simple program to use gnupg Python module with tkinter.
 This uses synchronous encryption (will passphrase)

+See demonstration in Twitter video:

+<blockquote class="twitter-tweet"><a href="https://twitter.com/econexpert/status/1639548054196854784">Twitter video link</a></blockquote>

 Please don't user to encrypt data, you will lose your data.

 Suggested usage: